Sentilix/thaliz-classic/Thaliz/ReadMe.txt

 Thaliz Versions
 ---------------
+Version 3.1.2
+* Update: UP made a little bigger (again), so messages are now shown correct.
+* Bugfix: Added a typecheck on imported profiles (thanks to Exoridus)
+* Cleanup: some dirty old code handling the spellnames<->spellid refactored.

 Version 3.1.1
 * Bugfix: Due to a failed merge the TOC file was broken in 3.1.0 - fixed